 Step 1: Asset Protection Trust

+Why do offshore asset protection trusts work so well?
 Keep in mind that U.S. assets are under the jurisdiction of U.S. courts.
 There are asset protection trusts in the U.S. But the strongest case law history rests with an international trust.
-The strongest banks in the world, if you do a Google search, are located outside of the United States, not inside.
-So, set up an offshore trust for your strongest protection.
+If you do a Google search you will see that the strongest banks in the world are located outside of the United States, not inside.
+So, trust the data, not your personal experience.
+The data shows that setting up an offshore trust is often your strongest form of asset protection.

 Step 2: Separate Assets – Corporations & LLCs

 There are a couple of things you can separate.
 You can separate your personal assets from your business assets.
 Plus, you can separate your assets from those of another person, such as your spouse.

 If your business is unincorporated (such as a private psychotherapist), we call this a sole proprietorship form of business.
 Or perhaps you are in a general partnership, which means you and another person are in business together.
 In both cases, your personal assets and business assets are one in the same.
 What does this mean?
 Suppose a patient or client sues you for malpractice or your business is taken to court for an employee sexual harassment claim.
 It means that if you own your business in one of the above manners, a lawsuit like one of the ones we mentioned can take your personal assets away from you.
 There are ways to avoid this.
 For example, operate your business as a limited liability company (LLC) and the company can protect your personal assets.
 When your business is sued, your personal assets can be shielded from business liability.